MRC Industry Collaboration Framework (ICF) - MRC

 • what other companies operate in this area

-• why the chosen company is preferential as a collaborative partner, for example no other company has this expertise or materials, ownership of IP or building on a previously established collaboration.
+• why the chosen company is preferential as a collaborative partner, for example no other company has this expertise or materials, ownership of IP or building on a previously established collaboration

-It is anticipated that projects supporting the MRC Global Health agenda may wish to collaborate with businesses based in the country or countries they are partnering with and can justify the collaboration through ensuring the further development and translation of the research is done in the most appropriate setting.
+It is anticipated that projects supporting the MRC Global Health agenda may wish to collaborate with businesses based in the country or countries they are partnering with, and can justify the collaboration through ensuring the further development and translation of the research is done in the most appropriate setting.

-Definition of ‘company’
+Definition of company and non-company

 Subsidy control